tram288/Mira/README.md

 # It is designed with only one purpose in mind: let the user see their reflection.
 # Despite the amount of time we spend looking in a mirror, it has not evolved or developed past this singular function.

-# We designed our product, the (smart mirror), to evolve the experience of using a mirror.
+# We designed our product, Mira, to evolve the experience of using a mirror.
 # Our company's mantra is to create technology that advances along with society.
-# Our vision for the future includes the idea that every household comes along with a set of (smart mirrors) designed to accustom any room.
+# Our vision for the future includes the idea that every household comes along with a Mira designed to accustom any room.

-# The (smart mirror) features a
+# Mira features a
 # clock
 # weather/temperature
 # to do list

 # Mirrors are a thing of the past, we need something new at last!
-Introducing the (smart mirror)!
+Introducing Mira!